 Note in PoPy AMT is not a keyword.
 It is just the conventional name for the dose amount field used in this documentation.
-See AMT for the Nonmem keyword.

 Single Dose Type

 The simplest way to create doses at a set of fixed times is shown in Table 1.7.